Andaukmoan/riabcham-data/README.md

 See [stardist repository](https://github.com/stardist/stardist) for more details on setting up stardist.

+*If using Windows, download python from the [website](https://www.python.org/downloads/).
+The microsoft store installation does not properly set up pip.

 **RStudio**

 Instructions on setting up RStudio can be found [here](https://rstudio-education.github.io/hopr/starting.html).